WISDEM/dakota_driver/README.md

 ## There are three main configuration types for pydakdriver - UQ, Parameter_study, and Optimization.
 ==================================================================================================

-While some parameters can only be set through function calls (listed in `arguments`), all paramteters can be set using `options`.
+While some parameters can only be set through function calls (listed in `arguments`), all paramteters can be set using objects as listed in `options`.
 Because of this, `arguments` are not listed as `options`.
 However, these paramters still can be set using objects in the same fasion as the listed `options`, unless otherwise noted.
+Additionally, configuration functions are listed.
+The functions are either broad convinience functions, or the only way available to set a specific paramter.

 ### UQ  ( Uncertainty Quantification )